-Brown Butter Mashed Potatoes
+Easy Amish Brown Butter Mashed Potatoes

-Here’s what you’ll need to make Amish Style Mashed Potatoes (the exact measurements and full recipe instructions are below in the easy to print recipe card):
+Here’s what you’ll need to make Amish Style Mashed Potatoes (the exact measurements and full recipe instructions are below in the easy-to-print recipe card):

-- Potatoes – the best potatoes to use are Yukon Gold or russet.
+- Potatoes – The best potatoes to use are Yukon Gold or russet.
 Wash the potatoes really well before peeling to remove any dirt.

-- Salt
+- Salt & pepper

 How to Make Brown Butter Mashed Potatoes

-How to Store and Reheat Leftover Mashed Potatoes
+How to Store and Reheat Leftovers

 Can You Freeze Mashed Potatoes?

-Yes, you can freeze mashed potatoes.
+Yes, you can freeze these Amish style mashed potatoes.
 Store them in a food storage container or in a zip-top bag and remove as much air as possible.
 The moisture in the potatoes will form ice crystals and quickly freezer burn, so we don’t recommend keeping frozen mashed potatoes for more than a month.

 Amish Brown Butter Mashed Potatoes